Overview

 We head north today, passing through small rural towns nestled amongst the verdant landscape of the Wairarapa, before turning west and heading over the Ruahine Ranges, home to one of the largest wind farms in the country.
 The Te Apiti wind farm can be seen stretching across 11.5kms of the surrounding hills and creates enough electricity to power 30,000 homes.

-We then make a short stop in Ashhurst, before venturing along the little-known ‘Manawatu Scenic Route’, which guides us up toward the centre of the North Island.
-This is a beautiful, remote area comprising of lush green valleys, rolling farmland, crystal clear rivers and steep-sided gorges that are criss-crossed with old bridges and viaducts.
+We then head up toward the centre of the North Island.
+This beautiful area comprises of lush green valleys, rolling farmland, crystal clear rivers and steep-sided gorges that are criss-crossed with old bridges and viaducts.
+We continue on to the Central Plateau, where we finally reach our base for three nights, Ohakune.

-Ohakune, New Zealand’s ‘carrot capital’, sits at the foot of Mt Ruapehu, the North Island’s highest peak and is perfectly situated for the numerous activities that the Central Plateau region has to offer.It is from here that keen hikers take on the mighty Mt Tongariro ‘world-famous’ Alpine Crossing - a 19km hike over the mountain, with panoramic 360° views across the North Island.
+It is from here that keen hikers take on the ‘world-famous’ Mt Tongariro Alpine Crossing - a 19km hike over the mountain, with panoramic 360° views across the North Island.
 It has been regularly voted as one of the best scenic one-day walks in the world.
 It’s natural beauty spots include the three ‘Emerald Lakes’, the impressive ‘Red Crater’ and the picturesque ‘Blue Lake’.
-Mt Ngauruhoe has an almost perfect conical peak and is better known as ‘Mt Doom’ from The Lord of the Rings films.
+Mt Ngauruhoe, rising ominously above the aptly named ‘Devils Staircase’ section of the track, has an almost perfect conical peak and is better known as ‘Mt Doom’ from The Lord of the Rings films.

 Meals Included: Breakfast, Dinner

-Camping (Ohakune)
+Accommodation: Camping (Ohakune)

-Day 5 | Free Day
+Day 6 | Free Day.

 Meals Included: Breakfast

-Camping (Ohakune)
+Accommodation: Camping (Ohakune)

-We have given you two free days in Ohakune to enable you to experience the Tongariro Crossing if you wish, and still have time to enjoy the many other activities on offer here.
+We have given you two free days in Ohakune to enable you to experience the Tongariro Crossing if you wish and still have time to enjoy the many other activities on offer here.

 Meals Included: Breakfast, Dinner

-Camping (Ohakune)
+Accommodation: Camping (Ohakune)

 LEG